kubos/kubos/docs/os-docs/using-kubos-linux.rst

 Overview
 --------

-This document is intended as an general guide for creating, loading, and using Kubos projects and other files within the user space of Kubos Linux.
+This document is intended as a general guide for creating, loading, and using Kubos projects and other files within the user space of Kubos Linux.